 > zm version

 You should see output similar to below on the console.
-The client version should be same or compatible to the server version for your Zoom MAM server:
+The client version should be same or compatible with the server version for your Zoom MAM server:

 - Hires Ingest